dtran2386/day27hw/README.md

-day 27 homework.
+day 27 homework extended into the weekend.
 Trinket Trader

-I didn't actually add anything extra to this project.
-I spent the night trying to understand the callbacks, ajax, modules, etc. by writing everything from scratch.
+- Finally got auto-trading to work
+- Trying to work on a Transaction Log
+- Also need a stats section/chart